 WITHDRAWAL FROM THE CONTRACT FOR INSOLVENCY

-The Customer may at any time withdraw from the Contract by delivering a written notice to the Contractor, without any financial compensation to the Contractor, if the Contractor becomes or is declared bankrupt or insolvent, an insolvency petition regarding the Contractor is rejected for lack of its assets or the Contractor becomes subject to liquidation, asset freeze, forced winding-up or similar legal procedure.
+The Customer may at any time withdraw from the Contract by delivering a written notice to the Contractor, if the Contractor becomes or is declared bankrupt or insolvent, an insolvency petition regarding the Contractor is rejected for lack of its assets or the Contractor becomes subject to liquidation, asset freeze, forced winding-up or similar legal procedure.
 Such withdrawal will not prejudice or affect any right of action or remedy which has accrued or will accrue thereafter to the Customer.

 If the Contract is cancelled pursuant to Clause 41.1, then (i) Clause 40 (Withdrawal from the Contract for Contractor Default) shall apply mutatis mutandis, in the event of withdrawal by Customer pursuant to Clause 41.1 and (ii) Clause 42.2 shall apply mutatis mutandis in the event of withdrawal by Contractor.